inviwo/inviwo/docs/markdown/DevGuide_InviwoPy.md

 2. If not set automatically, also adapt the `PYTHON_LIBRARY` flag to `<conda env>/lib/libpython3.6m.so` (according to your Python version).

-3. Set the `USE_PYTHON_INCLUDE_DIR` flag, so Inviwo will attempt to install the dynamic libraries directly into your Python include directory, so that you can always access the Inviwopy library from within your conda environment.

 </p>
 </details>